DrummerViking/tools/Replace-RoomsInMeetings/readme.md

 In this example the script will pop-up and prompt for the CSV with the mapping file for room accounts, and the CSV file for the users where to replace the rooms.
 Aside of connecting to EWS, the script will connect to EXO Powershell (it might ask for credentials again) and validate the rooms detailed in the mapping file exists as recipients in EXO.
 the script will look for meeting items since the current day and 1 year forward.
+A transcript file will be created in the user's Documents folder.

 ### Example 2
 ```powershell